-Externs will be at both the Children's Hospital main location in New Haven, Connecticut and at our satellite location in Norwalk, Connecticut.
+Externs will be the Children's Hospital main location in New Haven, Connecticut and satellite offices throughout Connecticut.
 They will be exposed to all aspects of pediatric audiologic evaluation and case management, including all behavioral audiometric techniques and electrophysiologic measurements (both sedated and natural sleep).
 Externs will also gain experience in selection of hearing aids and implantable technology, and assisting in educational accommodations for children with hearing loss.
 In addition, externs will have the opportunity to work with our newborn hearing screening coordinator to learn about management of this program in the largest birthing hospital in Connecticut.

 Applicants should submit their letter of intent, resume, graduate transcripts (official or unofficial) and two letters of recommendation.
-We recommend that at least one of the recommendations be from an audiologist who supervised a pediatric placement and can speak to your strengths in this area.
+We recommend that at least one of the recommendations be from an audiologist who supervised the application in a pediatric placement and can speak to your strengths in this area.